Space Engineering

 Working in Norway as a Systems Manager, I was technically responsible for the space-flight qualification of Solar Array Drive Mechanisms (SADM's) used to rotate solar arrays and take power and signals to the spacecraft.

-Working as part of a small team of around 30, I was expected to participate in all areas including supporting testing and assembly.
-I became the depertment vibration specialist and Managed Vibration and Shock tests, and performed vibration analysis with recommendation of notching where necessary.
+As a key member of a small team of around 30, I was expected to participate in all areas including supporting or managing testing and assembly.
+I became the department vibration specialist, Managing all the Vibration and Shock tests including vibration analysis with recommendation of notching where necessary.

 I acted as technical authority in all meetings with the customer and ESA, and generated a wide range of technical documents to ECSS level including the initial Verification Control Document (VCD), Design Description and Justification, Test Procedures and Reports, and the Final Report.